 The oven method works well as it provides evenly distributed heat.
 The only problem is pulling a very heavy and hot pot out of the oven!

 Stove Top Method ?

-A stove top method is not one I recommend for braised beef short ribs.
+A stove top method is not one I recommend for Slow Cooked Braised Beef Short Ribs.
 The heat is uneven as there is just one burner and the liquid evaporates at a faster rate.
 The results are just a little short of fork tender beef.

 Since the ideal internal temperature of 180-205 degrees can not be consistently maintained, the connective tissue doesn't break down properly.
 This results in tough meat.